kconner/mess-with-jujutsu/readme.md

 Describing the current commit doesn't affect its hash or change ID.

 Adding a file changes the commit hash.
 Removing it changes it again, but does not change it back to what it was.
 Neither of these working copy changes affected the change ID.

+- `jj new`: commits.

+After that, jj st now reports no changes, the working copy's description is blank, and the parent is the one we described a moment ago.

+I noticed that if you create a file and check jj st, then .gitignore it and check again, it won't be immediately omitted.
+If I do both changes before running jj st, it will be ignored.